awslabs/dynamic-training-with-apache-mxnet-on-aws/README.md

 ## Plan Your Cluster

 So you want use Dynamic Training, but you need a plan!
-There are four areas to plan regardless if you use CFT or the AWS CLI: accessing the nodes, setting up a shared file system, getting the DT package, and what data prep script to use.
+There are four areas to plan regardless if you use CFT or the AWS CLI: accessing the nodes, sharing training data or setting up a shared file system, getting the DT package, and what data prep script and training scripts to use.

 For example, if you have two nodes - master & worker:
 1) You can ssh into the master node, then from master, you can ssh into the worker.
-2) You have a shared file system, which master & worker can access.
+2) Training data available to each node, either locally or through a shared file system, which master & worker can access.
 3) You have installed MXNet Dynamic Training pip package OR built it from source on the master node.
-4) You have a data preparation script that new workers will use to get ahold of training data.
+4) You have a data preparation script that new workers will use to get ahold of training data, plus the training script that will be used by all members of the cluster.

 ### Access
 Dynamic Training's cluster setup assumes you have your master and any number of worker nodes.